qsongatwpi/qsongatwpi.github.io/blogs/first_blog.md

 These are just a few examples of the many fascinating LaTeX formulas out there.
 Stay tuned for more interesting topics in my upcoming blog posts!

+## Additional Resources
+If you want to learn more about LaTeX formulas, you can search for them on [Google](https://www.google.com) for further information.

 Thanks for reading!